-Effective July 1, Jackson County is requiring face masks to be worn in public indoor spaces including a workplace, business, place of worship, community center or library.
+Jackson County requires face masks to be worn in public indoor spaces including a workplace, business, place of worship, community center or library.
 They are also required in public outdoor spaces or when using public transportation, taxis or ride-sharing services.
 This includes all outdoor public gathering places such as bus stops, parks, playgrounds, farmers' markets and restaurant/bar patio seating.

 Definition of a Face Mask

-The health order defines face coverings as a N95 mask, surgical mask or cloth mask that covers the mouth and nose.
+The health order defines face coverings as an N95 mask, surgical mask or cloth mask that covers the mouth and nose.
 A cloth face mask can be:

 - a sewn mask secured with ties or straps around the head or behind the ears;